browserengineering/book/book/html.md

         parent.children.append(node)
 ```

-This code is right, but if you test it out it won't seem to help.
-Why
+This code looks right, but if you test it out it won't seem to help.
-not?
-Our parser is looking for a tag named `meta`, but it's finding a
+Why not?
+Because our parser is looking for a tag named `meta`, but
-tag named "`meta name=...`".
-The self-closing code isn't triggered
+it's finding a tag named "`meta name=...`".
+The self-closing code
-because the `<meta>` tag has attributes.
+isn't triggered because the `<meta>` tag has attributes.

 HTML attributes\index{attribute} add information about an element; open tags
 can have any number of attributes.
 Attribute values can be quoted, unquoted, or